Here is the context of this statement:

 What about kingdom of God?

-Many sectarian translations will translate Jesus' statement as:
+Many Bible versions translate Jesus' statement as:

 "You are not far from the kingdom of God."Such a translation would indicate that Jesus is stating that the man was not currently within the kingdom of God.
 It would indicate that God's kingdom was somewhere else, and that God does not own the earth or material world too.